 What Customers Are Saying

-This pool sand is highly rated by many pool owners.
+Many pool owners highly rate this pool sand.
 In looking over buyer comments, I couldn’t find anyone saying anything bad about it.

 Pros